aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 had passed that the enemy was becoming sufficiently reorganized to actually put up real opposition.

-So the retreat war cry would occur when the last horse archer pulled his scimitar, or when an officer was lured or when enough time had passed for the enemy to re-organize.
+The retreat war cry would occur when the last horse archer pulled his scimitar, or when an officer was lured or when enough time had passed for the enemy to re-organize.